Antasena-class combat boat: History and development

 On March 11, 2020, Pindad signed a consortium contract in a tank boat development project.
 In the consortium, Pindad acts as the lead integrator responsible for providing weapon systems and monitoring specifications according to user requirements.
 In addition, the consortium is also joined by Len Industry as a communication system provider, Hariff Daya Tunggal Engineering who is responsible for the Battlefield Management System (BMS), and Lundin Industry Invest as the ship platform provider.
 The Ministry of Defense stated that the investment in the development of X18 will cost 10.9 million Euros or around IDR 184 billion in an exchange rate of IDR 16,800.

 The first prototype had begun sea trials on April 28, 2021.
 Then on May 22, 2021, the X18 Antasena tank boat ordered by the Ministry of Defense underwent a sea trial from the dock in Banyuwangi to the waters of Paiton, Probolinggo.
 After arriving at the Indonesian Navy's firing range in Paiton, the tank boat underwent a firing test using its main weapon, the 30 mm cannon.
 The X18 tank boat then returned to Banyuwangi.
 The total distance covered by the X18 Antasena in this trial was 170 nautical miles (310 km).
 This trial was also witnessed by the Director General of Pothan of the Ministry of Defense, Maj.
 Gen. Dadang Hendra Yudha, Dirtekindhan of the Directorate General of Pothan, Laksma TNI Sri Yanto, and company directors who are members of the X18 boat development project consortium.
 It is not certain when this boat will be handed over to the Indonesian Army.
 However, the handover is likely to take place in September 2021.

-Apart from Indonesia, X18 has garnered some interest from India, Greece, the Philippines and the United Arab Emirates.
+Apart from Indonesia, X18 has garnered some interest from Egypt, India, Greece, the Philippines, Russia and the United Arab Emirates.